nikitavoloboev/data/docs/looking-back/2023/2023-march.md

 The todo app and [LA](../../ideas/learn-anything.md).
 2 projects that will take all my time.

 I also want to build my own [ChatGPT](../../machine-learning/chatgpt.md) app.
-I now use [this tauri desktop wrapper](https://github.com/lencx/ChatGPT).
+I now use [this Tauri desktop wrapper](https://github.com/lencx/ChatGPT).
 It's nice.
 But I want ability to pipe results into GPT from selected text with pre prompts.
 And I want to build a better service for sharing GPT prompts than the existing [ShareGPT](https://sharegpt.com/).

 I honestly reached a point where I truly don't care about even outcomes.
 I set [goals](../../focusing/goals.md) and I try reach them.
 And I fail and fail until I reach them.